 If you have an AirBnB or can cook yourself, there are supermarkets in each of the bigger towns.
 Winners and SuperU are the two main supermarkets and there are some smaller grocery stores located throughout the island.
 Supermarket prices can be expensive as most items are imported.
 The best and cheapest option for produce are the fresh fruit and vegetable stalls throughout the island.

 There are a few options for beer in Mauritius, the go-to beer is Phoenix Beer.
 Beer costs 57 Rs to 60 Rs for the large bottle.
 However, there is a bottle deposit (typically 18 Rs) that is paid in addition to the cost of the beer.
 Return the empty bottles to a liquor store and they will give a cash refund.

 EDITORS TOP PICKS

 Best Street Food Store: Fried noodles from Bobby Snacks in Chemin Grenier

-Best Street Food Outdoor Vendor: Fried fish sandwich and octopus salad on highway B28 next to intersection of B28 and B59 across from Indian Petrol in Bel Air
+Best Street Food Outdoor Vendor: Fried fish sandwich and octopus salad on highway B28 next to the intersection of B28 and B59 across from Indian Petrol in Bel Air

 Best BBQ: La Gare Snack and Grill on B23 driving from Poste de Flaq to Centre de Flaq.
 There is a section with many restaurants and several BBQ places, with La Gare in the center of it all.

-Best Restaurant: Face a La Mer cost 800 Rs per person, and comes with an enormous 4 course meal and welcome drink.
+Best Restaurant: Face a La Mer cost 800 Rs per person and comes with an enormous 4-course meal and welcome drink.
 The meal is seafood based and comes with a small snack, appetizers, fresh seafood entree, side dishes, and finished with a desert.
 This unique dining experience will be one to remember.

 Check out these other articles on Mauritius